kenrestivo/djdash/README.md

 When the buffer goes to zero, the DJ's transmission has dropped out and the listeners will hear several seconds of the jukebox instead.
 Good buffer status is essential to a good streaming transmission.
 Ideally it is a nice straight line.
 If the buffer is choppy or low, or has dropouts, the DJ needs to increase their available bandwidth, and/or reduce load on the computer doing the streaming.

+Most of the settings are in the project.clj using environ.
+They can be overridden using environ too.
+Eventually I'll move those settings to a separate conf file.

+To use the buffer monitoring, you have to enable the "logfile" directive on the liquidsoap harbor, and point it to the same file that (-> :tailer :fpath) is in the env.

 ## Building